-We have 6 computers available for public use as well as 2 laptops (for in library use only).
-The library provides free WiFi during the hours that the library is open.
+Yes.
+We have computers available for public use as well as free WiFi during the hours that the library is open.

 While the library does not sell books, the Friends of the Library has on ongoing book sale in the library foyer.
 Hardbacks have a suggested donation of $2 and paperbacks have a suggested donation of $0.50.